25K

-25K (or 25K THE PLUG) is a South African rapper and record producer whose full name is Lehlohonolo Molefe.
-He is best known for his 2017 single "Culture Vulture" which surfaced in early 2019, the remix features AKA and Emtee, and was also remixed by Boity Thulo.
+Lehlohonolo Molefe, known professionally as 25K (or 25K the Plug), is a South African rapper and record producer.
+He is best known for his 2017 single "Culture Vulture", which surfaced in early 2019.
+Its remix features AKA and Emtee, and was also remixed by Boity Thulo.

-The rapper released his debut album Pheli Makaveli by Zoocci Coke dope with Sony Music after closing a recording deal with the label.
+In 2021, 25K released his debut album, Pheli Makaveli, with Zoocci Coke Dope.
+It was released under Sony Music, after signing a record deal with the label.